measwel/darkroom/README.md

   "enlarger_switch_uuid": "xxx", <-- Set uuid of your smart power outlet that will control your enlarger.
   "light_intensity_sensor_uuid": "xxx", <-- Set uuid of your light intensity sensor.
 Without it, automatic exposure time calculation will not work.
   "lamps_brightness": 10,  <-- Initial lamps brightness.
 It will get updated automatically if you change it in the application.
-  "enlarger_lamp_uuid": "xxx", <-- uuid of the smart LED lamp in the enlarger head.
-See also the option "use_enlarger_lamp_for_switching" below.
-  "enlarger_brightness": 237, <-- Initial brightness of the smart LED in the enlarger head.
-It will get updated automatically if you change it in the application.
-  "white_light_temp": 1000, <-- White light color temperature of the enlarger head lamp.
-From 0 to 1000.
-0 : warm white.
-1000: cold white.
   "max_exposure_time": 30.0, <-- Maximum number of seconds of the exposure time scale.
   "time_increments": 0.1, <-- Exposure time increase step in seconds, when moving the exposure slider.
   "base_f_stop_exposure_time": 15.0, <-- When making an F-Stops based teststrip, this will be the exposure time of the strip in the middle.